 On March 1, 2018, two unidentified 17-year-olds were detained in the city of Aragoiânia as suspects in the killing, according to news reports.
 One was alleged to be the shooter and the other of driving the motorcycle on the night of the killing, those reports said.

-On December 2018, a judge ruled that José Eduardo Alves da Silva, Marcelo Rodrigues dos Santos, and Leandro Cintra da Silva would face trial by jury.
+In December 2018, a judge ruled that José Eduardo Alves da Silva, Marcelo Rodrigues dos Santos, and Leandro Cintra da Silva would face trial by jury.
 As of January 2019, the three were being held in pre-trial detention and the three teenagers were being held in a juvenile justice facility, according to news reports.
 The three teenagers were kept in the juvenile detention center for six months, according to an ABRAJI report.

 A jury in the city of Edeia on October 4, 2019, found Leandro Cintra da Silva guilty of murder and corruption of minors, and sentenced him to 14 years in prison for the two charges, according to the Brazilian press freedom organization ABRAJI.